Pass Arguments to Shared C Library Functions

 Some C arguments (for example,

-structures), are different from standard MATLAB types.
-In these cases, either pass a standard MATLAB type and let MATLAB convert it for you, or convert the data yourself using the
+**double, or predefined structures), are different from standard MATLAB types.
+In these cases, either pass a standard MATLAB type and let MATLAB convert it for you, or convert the data yourself using the MATLAB functions

 libpointer.
 For more information, see Manually Convert Data Passed to Functions.